protechanalysis/ALB-RDS-EC2/README.md

-# Terraform AWS High Availability Web Infrastructure
+# Highly Available and Secure Infrastructure on AWS for Beejan Technologies

 This repository contains modular, Terraform code to provision a **highly available**, **secure**, and **scalable** web infrastructure on AWS using best practices.